edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 In the next step you would add the various instances to the ELB.
 As we have not yet created any Railgun instances, we will not add any instance here.

-Instead we will solely ensure that the box for &#8220;Enable Cross-Zone Load Balancing&#8221; has been ticked (See Figure 19).
+Instead we will solely ensure that the box for "Enable Cross-Zone Load Balancing" has been ticked (See Figure 19).

 {% include figure image_path="/content/uploads/2016/02/014-ELB04.png" caption="Figure 19: Define an Elastic Load Balancer - Step 4" %}